bananaman2020/cheesy/README.md

 </h2>

 **NOTE:** \
-Cheesy was made for educational purposes, therefor all consequences caused by your actions are **your** responsibility and accountability.
+Cheesy was made for educational purposes, therefore all consequences caused by your actions are **your** responsibility and accountability.

 ---